RonAaron61/ResNet-50_ServicalCancer/README.md

 ## Using **pre-trained ResNet 50** (using imagenet weighted) to classfied and identified Cervical Cancer

-the dataset that used for this project is from Harlev Database (Martin Master Thesis 2003 (Denmark) (dataset, code and analysis))
+the dataset that used for this project is from Herlev Database (Martin Master Thesis 2003 (Denmark) (dataset, code and analysis))

 URL: https://mde-lab.aegean.gr/downloads